Connect with others who understand.

 Written by Emily Brown

-Smoothies can make a tasty, refreshing, and simple breakfast or snack, but if you have food allergies, many smoothie recipes may be off-limits once you look at the ingredients list.
-Many smoothie recipes rely on dairy products and nut butters (like peanut butter), so building an allergen-free smoothie that both tastes good and keeps you full may seem like a tall order.
-However, by pairing fruits and even veggies with milk-, soy-, and nut-free alternatives, you can make an allergy-friendly smoothie that nourishes and satisfies without the worry of an allergic reaction.
+Smoothies can make a tasty, refreshing, and simple breakfast or snack.
+But if you have food allergies, some smoothies may not work for you once you check the ingredients.
+Many recipes rely on dairy products and nut butters (like peanut butter).
+So, building an allergen-free smoothie that tastes good and keeps you full may seem like a tall order.

 1. A Drinkable Creamsicle